ni/nimi-python/docs/niscope/class.rst

             :return:

                     Indicates the **date** of the last calibration.
-A hightime.datetime object is returned, but only contains precision to the day.
+A hightime.datetime object is returned, but only contains resolution to the day.